 Our most commonly prescribed form of treatment is a dental device (oral appliance) known as a MAS, or mandibular advancement splint.
 This mouthguard-like device is custom-made to fit comfortably into the patient’s mouth, gently repositioning the bottom jaw and allowing for a clear and unobstructed passage of air all night long.
 According to the Australian Dental Association (ADA), “95% of people will have improvement in the level of their snoring using an oral appliance.”

 Why This Can Be A Tricky Process & How We Overcome That

 The responsibility for prescribing splints has fallen on the Dental profession.
 Not all Dentists fully understand the implications on the jaw joints of repositioning the mandible bone forwards.
 Over-correction or stress on at-risk TMJ (Jaw) structures with a MAS can lead to potential side effects of jaw pain, ear symptoms (aching, blocking, ringing) or even headaches.

-At More Than Physio, you will be under the care of our specially trained TMJ & Sleep Medicine Dentist who has experience and understanding of this complex relationship.
+At More Than Physio, you will be under the care of our specially trained TMJ & Sleep Medicine Dentists who has experience and understanding of this complex relationship.

 What To Expect From Your Initial Consultation

 Prior to your initial consultation you will be required to fill in a very detailed questionnaire so that we can get a very clear picture about your issue and the health of your jaw and neck.
 Your initial consultation will then involve a thorough examination checking your teeth, the jaw joint (TMJ), airways and head & neck complex.
 A home sleep study may also be needed, which can be referred for from directly our clinic.
 Results of this are then interpreted and reported on by a Sleep Physician without you having to make an extra appointment to see them.